digital-asset/daml/docs/source/app-dev/command-deduplication.rst

    - Set the :ref:`submission ID <com.daml.ledger.api.v1.Commands.submission_id>` to a fresh value, e.g., a random UUID.

-   - Set the timeout (gRPC deadline) to the expected processing (Command Service) or submission (Command Submission Service) delay.
+   - Set the timeout (gRPC deadline) to the expected submission processing time (Command Service) or submission hand-off time (Command Submission Service).

-     The **processing delay** measures the time between when the application sends off a submission to the :ref:`Command Service <command-service>` and when it receives the acceptance or rejection.
+     The **submission processing time** is time between when the application sends off a submission to the :ref:`Command Service <command-service>` and when it receives (synchronously, unless it times out) the acceptance or rejection.
-     The **submission delay** measures the time between when the application sends off a submission to the :ref:`Command Submission Service <command-submission-service>` and when it obtains a synchronous response for this gRPC call.
+     The **submission hand-off time** is the time between when the application sends off a submission to the :ref:`Command Submission Service <command-submission-service>` and when it obtains a synchronous response for this gRPC call.
      After the RPC timeout, the application considers the submission as lost and enters a retry loop.
      This timeout is typically much shorter than the deduplication duration.